 The developing brain

-Things that affect the developing brain include the child’s genes, his experiences, and what he’s exposed to in the environment.
+Things that affect the developing brain include the child’s genes, their experiences, and what they’re exposed to in the environment.
 Kids are learning all the time, formally and informally, and their brains are busy forming pathways, and pruning old pathways, based on patterns of use.

 What we also know is that we can use biopsychosocial interventions in positive ways: to help children who are affected by psychiatric illness.
 I’m talking about children with severe anxiety, crippling depression, developmental delays, eating disorders, and disruptive behavior that’s wreaking havoc on their lives and the lives of their families.
 Since the headquarters of psychiatric disorders is the brain, the ability of the young brain to rebound is the key to the success of early intervention.